 Kabsa is gluten free, dairy free, high protein and soy free.
 Here are some variations you can try.

 - Vegan Kabsa: Replace the chicken with plant-based protein alternatives like tofu or tempeh.
-Use vegetable stock instead of chicken stock and add a variety of vegetables such as shiitake mushrooms to make it heartier.
+Use vegetable stock instead of chicken stock and add more vegetables such as shiitake mushrooms.

-- Vegetable Kabsa: Add vegetables such as bell peppers, carrots, peas, and zucchini.
-Sauté the vegetables along with the onions and spices, or roast them separately and mix them into the cooked rice and chicken.
+- Vegetable Kabsa: Replace chicken with chickpeas.
+Add vegetables such as bell peppers, carrots, peas, and zucchini.
+Sauté the vegetables along with the onions and spices, or roast them separately and mix them into the cooked rice.

-- Other Ideas: You can make kabsa rice bowls with fresh greens, roasted vegetables, and a drizzle of yogurt or tahini sauce.
-Or make stuffed peppers, by filling them with rice and chicken mixture and bake until the peppers are tender.
+- Other Ideas: Make stuffed peppers, by filling them with rice and chicken mixture and bake until the peppers are tender.

 More Chicken Recipes